MiltonGreat/Wine-Quality/README.md

 ### Overview

-The dataset consists of 1,143 records of red wine with 11 input features and 1 target column indicating the wine quality.
-The features include physicochemical properties like acidity, alcohol content, pH, sulfur levels, and density.
-The quality column is rated on a scale from 3 to 8, where a higher number indicates better quality.
+This project explores the relationship between various physicochemical properties of red wine and its quality, aiming to build a machine learning model for predicting wine quality based on its chemical features.
+The dataset consists of 1,143 records with 11 input features and a target variable indicating wine quality.
+The quality is rated on a scale from 3 to 8, where a higher number corresponds to better quality.

+The project involves data exploration, feature engineering, handling class imbalance, and building models to predict wine quality.

 ### Objectives

 This data science project designed to:

-- Explore and analyze the physicochemical properties of wine.
+- Analyze the physicochemical properties of wine (e.g., acidity, alcohol content, sugar levels) and their influence on wine quality.
-- Build and evaluate machine learning models to classify wine quality.
+- Build and evaluate machine learning models to predict wine quality.
+- Address key challenges such as class imbalance and feature importance.
-- Use data preprocessing techniques to normalize features for better model performance.
+- Apply data preprocessing techniques to normalize features and improve model performance.

 ### EDA Questions

 I want to answer the following questions:

-1. What is the distribution of wine quality ratings?
+1. What is the distribution of wine quality ratings across the dataset?
-2. What are the relationships between the features?
+2. How do physicochemical properties relate to each other and to the wine quality?
-3. What is the correlation between physicochemical properties?
+3. What are the correlations between features, and how do these impact wine quality?

 ### Dataset Overview